forlond/phpunit-testing-tools/docs/symfony_mailer.md

 > [!NOTE]
 > For the non-strict sequence mode when a message matches a constraint, then that expectation is not considered
-> again for the remaining sent messages.
+> again for the remaining messages.

 > [!NOTE]
 > When a message is not found for an assertion, then the test fails.